aergoio/heraj-example/core-api/README.md

 A basic heraj api usage.

-It's an executable base for [heraj-docs](https://heraj.readthedocs.io/)
+It's an executable base for heraj docs.